-Although OSPE and PEO have separate and distinct mandates, there are a number of initiatives where the two organizations collaborate to ensure Ontario engineers are celebrated, and their economic interests are protected.
+Although OSPE and PEO have separate and distinct mandates, there are a number of initiatives where the two organizations collaborate to ensure Ontario engineers are celebrated.

-Ontario Professional Engineering Awards (OPEA)
+Ontario Professional Engineers Awards (OPEA)

-• Every November, OSPE and PEO co-host the OPEA to celebrate the accomplishments of the profession's best and brightest.
+• Every November, OSPE and PEO co-host the OPEAs to celebrate the accomplishments of the profession's best and brightest.